Board of Trustees

 Dr. Nina C. Lasky, Treasurer

-School Art League Executive Board Member and Treasurer, is a Borough Arts Director with the New York City Department of Education.
-She has been a public school educator for over twenty years and served as assistant principal at LaGuardia High School of Music & Art and Performing Arts, the nation’s premier arts high school.
-Dr. Lasky earned an Ed.D. in Art and Art Education from Columbia University.
+Nina Lasky is an Executive Board Member and Treasurer of the School Art League and serves as a Borough Arts Director with the New York City Department of Education.
+She has been a public school educator for over twenty years and served as Assistant Principal at LaGuardia High School of Music & Art and Performing Arts, the nation’s premier arts high school.
+Nina earned an Ed.D. in Art and Art Education from Columbia University.
 She is an artist and community muralist whose work has been published in On the Walls: Four Decades of Murals in New York City and Beyond the Walls, a documentary by Gayle Embrey.
 Her current research is centered around achieving equity in public education.

 Kate Boulamaali, Secretary